laaraujo/system-design-refresher/README.md

 # System Design Refresher

 The purpose of this repo is to touch on the most usual system design topics for software engineering interviews (mainly webdev).

-It is not intended to be any kind of in-depth guide for any of the topics mentioned, it is simply a refresher or a high level intro.
+It is not intended to be any kind of in-depth guide for any of the topics mentioned, it is simply a refresher or a TL;DR version.

 ## Contents